theorib/food-recipe-app-vanilla-javascript/README.md

 ## Room for improvement

-Here are a few features and considerations that this app could benefit from.
+Here are a few features and considerations that this app could benefit from:

-- A better, more structured and simpler to use system for addning new recipes were users don't have to pay careful attention to the input format.
-Using repeater fields for ingredients and different input fields with dropdowns for unit types, etc.
+- A simpler, more user friendly interface for adding new recipes, where users don't have to pay careful attention to the input format.
+Using repeater fields for ingredients and different input fields with dropdowns for unit types.
-- Authenticate users so their own recipes and favourites can be stored in the cloud.
+- Authenticate users so their own recipes and favourites can be stored in a database and not depend on the user's browser local storage.
 - Responsive styling.

 ## Forking or cloning